Definition

 - A meld requires a minimum of 3 cards to be played.

-- Samba can be played in pairs, similarly to games like Hearts and Spades.
+- Can be played in pairs, similar to games like Hearts and Spades.

 - The game ends when one Player reaches 10,000 points.
 That Player is the winner.